python/pyperformance/README.rst

 This currently consists of: 2to3, django, nbody, slowpickle, slowunpickle, spambayes.
 Omitting -b is the same as specifying `-b default`.

-To run every benchmark pybenchmarks knows about, use `-b all`.
+To run every benchmark pyperformance knows about, use `-b all`.
 To see a full list of all available benchmarks, use `--help`.

 Negative benchmarks specifications are also supported: `-b -2to3` will run every